2Steaks/Apocalypse/README.md

 # Apocalypse
-JavaScript framework for traditional websites
+This is a super simple JavaScript framework built for traditional websites.
+It works, but it's basic and needs a lot of attention.

 ## Why build another framework?
 I needed a Framework that worked for traditional websites, the only modern tools I see released these days are that of Single Page Application Frameworks, libraries such as Angular, Ember and React.
 These Frameworks are amazing, but they don't help us very much if we want to build a Drupal site with server rendered templates.